-All patients for admission to RCFs should be tested for COVID 19.
-This is to help identify most of those who have infection but it will not detect all of those with infection.
+All patients for admission to a RCF should be tested for COVID 19.
+This is to help identify most of those who have infection, but it will not detect all of those with infection.

-The requirement for testing does not apply to patients with confirmed COVID-19 who are fully recovered and are no longer considered infectious (minimum 14 days since onset of symptoms and no fever for at least 5 days)
+The requirement for testing does not apply to patients who have already had confirmed COVID-19, who are fully recovered and are no longer considered infectious to others (minimum 14 days since onset of symptoms and no fever for the last five days).

-4. Isolation Requirements as part of transfer protocols
+4. Isolation requirements as part of transfer protocols

-All transfers or new admissions should have a risk assessment to ensure sufficient resources are available within the RCF to support social distancing and isolation.
+All transfers or new admissions should have a risk assessment, to ensure sufficient resources are available within the RCF to support social distancing and isolation.

-Every resident transferred to a RCF must be accommodated in a single room with Contact and Droplet precautions for 14 days after transfer and monitored for new symptoms consistent with COVID-19 during that time.
-This applies even if they have had a test for COVID-19 reported as not-detected or "negative".
+All residents transferred or directly admitted to a RCF must be accommodated in a single room with contact and droplet precautions for 14 days after arrival and monitored for new symptoms consistent with COVID-19 during that time.
+This applies even if they have had a test for COVID-19 reported as not-detected or "negative" prior to transfer to the RCF.
+This applies where residents are admitted for short periods of respite or convalescence which may have an anticipated duration of less than 14 days.
+In that instance, the resident will remain in single room accommodation with contact and droplet precautions for the duration of their stay up to day 14.